anamillen/movie-recommendations/README.md

 # Movie Recommendation System

 ## Overview
-This project is a **Movie Recommendation System** built with **Streamlit** for the web interface and a machine learning model for suggesting context-based movie recommendations.
+This project is a **Movie Recommendation System** built with **Streamlit** for the web interface and a machine learning model for suggesting content-based movie recommendations.
 Users can select a movie they like, and the system will recommend similar movies based on the pre-trained model.

 ---